 We have two large meeting rooms that can accommodate groups of up to 40 and 75, a church sanctuary with excellent acoustics for music that can accommodate up to 250, and a downstairs dormitory offering twenty-four bunk beds with access to bathrooms, showers, common space, and kitchen and eating areas.
 This dormitory space is available for youth groups, community service organizations, and church groups when not in use by the Harvard Square Homeless Shelter, the Harvard Square Summer Shelter, or other groups (typically mid-April to mid-June, September, and October).

-To book or learn more, please e-mail Jayms Battaglia, campus and community coordinator or contact her by phone at (617) 876-3256 x201.
+To book or learn more, please e-mail Kris McQuage-Loukas, church administrator or contact him by phone at (617) 876-3256 x201.
 Also see our Room Use Guidelines and Application for Building Use, both PDFs.

 About Our Building